 - To make the guacamole, scoop out the flesh from the avocados and place into a bowl.
 Crush the garlic cloves and add to the avocado.
 Chop the tomatoes, red onion and coriander and add to the bowl along with the lime juice and a good pinch of salt and pepper.
 Use a fork to gently mash all the ingredients together while still leaving it a bit chunky.

 - To make the quesadillas, put a dry pan on medium heat and place a tortilla in it.
-Cover the top of the tortilla with a handful of cheese and and top with half the chicken and chorizo mix.
+Cover the top of the tortilla with a handful of cheese and and then top with half the chicken and chorizo mixture.
 Add some more cheese on top of this, a few slices of jalapeño and red onion and another tortilla.
-At this point the bottom tortilla should be golden and the cheese melting.
-Carefully flip over the quesadilla and continue to cook for 2–3 min, or until the bottom is golden and the cheese has melted all the way through.
+At this point, the bottom tortilla should be golden and the cheese melting.
+Carefully flip over the quesadilla and continue to cook for 2–3 minutes, or until the bottom is golden brown and the cheese has melted all the way through.
 Repeat with the remaining tortillas.

 - Slice the quesadillas into 4–6 pieces each and serve with dollops of guacamole.